A Twistorial Description of the IKKT-Matrix Model: Twistor construction for gravHS-SDYM

 where $\AB$ is some super field that contains the gauge fields $(\omega,\Bcal)$, the fermionic fields $(\chi^{\Ical},\widetilde{\chi}^{\Ical})$ and the scalar fields $\phi^{\Ical\Jcal}$.
 The above action exhibits an interesting feature of twistor space: the interactions on twistor space can be non-local as long as the effective spacetime vertices are local.
 We shall refer the readers to \cite{Witten:2003nn,Cachazo:2004kj,Boels:2006ir} for further discussions.

-\paragraph{A parity-invariant gravitational higher-spin action.} Recall that by averaging out the fibre on fuzzy twistor space, we obtain a term $\sum_sB_{\alpha(2s)}B^{\alpha(2s)}$ in the action of the HS-IKKT on spacetime.
+Recall that by averaging out the fibre on fuzzy twistor space, we obtain a term $\sum_sB_{\alpha(2s)}B^{\alpha(2s)}$ in the action of the HS-IKKT on spacetime.
 This term can be understood as a deformation away from the self-dual gauge sector of the HS-IKKT model.
 Therefore, it is natural to consider the following action

 By integrating out the $B$ fields, we end up with a gravitational-type HS-YM (gravHS-YM) action